hamoudydev/dearborn-directory/content/submit.md

-# Submit your business to be added to Souk Dearborn for free!
+# Submit your business to be added to inDearborn for free!

 ---